standardgalactic/zet/_posts/2024-04-27-riscv-spec-issues.md

 number of "waivers" documenting the places where your processor is expected to fail the tests.

-Finally, there is the SAIL model written in the
+Finally, there is the Sail model written in the
-[SAIL ISA specification language].
+[Sail ISA specification language].
 This is a precise, executable, formal specification of the architecture but it is not used as much as it should be.
-Ideally, parts of the SAIL specification would be included in the official PDF documents so that the SAIL code can add the precision that the natural language spec lacks and the natural language specification can make up for the almost total absence of comments in the SAIL specification.
+Ideally, parts of the Sail specification would be included in the official PDF documents so that the Sail code can add the precision that the natural language spec lacks and the natural language specification can make up for the almost total absence of comments in the Sail specification.

 ## Connecting the pieces: machine-readable formats